-1. Support for collaboration must include both services and underlying infrastructure

-- Researchers from institutions that have not federated their IAM systems are not well served.
+- 1. Support for collaboration must include both services and underlying infrastructure - Researchers from institutions that have not federated their IAM systems are not well served.
 CILogon provides an IdP service for such researchers and should be the IdP of Last Resort for research cases. - Campuses using Guest or Affiliate accounts to access local services should consider engaging with CILogon to explore the COmanage subscription service offering. - Collaborative applications need to be "domesticated" so that there are federated alternatives to Google Docs, especially where sensitive data is involved.
-Existing "domesticated application" solutions should be aggregated, documented, promoted and reviewed/improved (e.g., federated IAM plug-in for WordPress, HubZero with a Federated identity module).
+Existing "domesticated application" solutions should be aggregated, documented, promoted and reviewed/improved (e.g., federated IAM plug-in for WordPress, HubZero with a

+Federated identity module).
 CACTI should identify a common set of researcher preferred applications and provide/improve the federation solution.
 This will require ongoing software development and a vehicle for discovering researchers' preferred applications.

 - Create an Internet2 "virtual office" or "non-profit marketplace" type center where research projects could go for service.
-(See TechSoup.org as an example.) - The Internet2 Collaboration Success Partners program should continue and be further invested to recruit pilot campus demonstration projects with a special focus on COmanage (standalone and/or via CILogon) used to support a campus research collaboration or provide access to one or more local resources. - Do rigorous promotion of current pilots that are using COmanage to replace parent/affiliate/guest account approaches. - Non-web applications, such as ssh, are not well supported.
-The existing technical solutions still need work and reference practices promoted as best practices. - 2.
+(See TechSoup.org as an example.) - The Internet2 Collaboration Success Partners program should continue and be further invested to recruit pilot campus demonstration projects with a special focus on COmanage (standalone and/or via CILogon) used to support a campus research collaboration or provide access to one or more local resources. - Do rigorous promotion of COmanage to facilitate parent/affiliate/guest account approaches for both research and non-research oriented uses. - Non-web applications, such as ssh and mobile authentication, are not well supported.Evolving technical solutions should be fostered and best practices promoted per evolving community practices, as described in Recommendation: Increase Alignment with Research Needs. - 2.
 Support CILogon as a critical service.
 CILogon has become a critical service for existing collaborations as well as a foundation for broader collaboration, but the current subscription-based sustainability model could benefit from more stable, long-term support. - Internet2 should provide financial and staff support for CILogon, including developing a plan for assuming support and operation of CILogon.
-It is critical to train additional persons on the CILogon architecture and code design. - COmanage, which CILogon leverages are underutilized components.
-Internet2 should foster campus use of COmanage for linking home institution identities with those of social networks, ORCID, etc. - 3.
+It is critical to train additional persons on the CILogon architecture and code design. - 3.
 Establish TIER packaging default settings and profiles that support easy use of COmanage and CILogon.
 TIER software is currently able to support these requirements, as evidenced by how well CILogon works for many large collaborations today.
 However, use of TIER software to support research collaborations will be a new approach for many campus IdPs.
-These expectations should currently include - Support for R&S - Support for non-web federated id solutions such as SAML2 Enhanced Client Proxy(ECP) - Follow Metadata requirements - Follow SIRTFI requirements - Support Multi-Factor Authentication, important for collaboration with sensitive data
+These expectations should currently include - Support for R&S - Support for non-web federated id solutions such as SAML2 Enhanced Client Proxy(ECP) - Follow Metadata requirements - Follow SIRTFI requirements

-As FIM4R requirements are updated in the future, Internet2 Trust and Identity should review and update the baseline expectations.
+• Support Multi-Factor Authentication, important for collaboration with sensitive data As FIM4R requirements are updated in the future, Internet2 Trust and Identity should review and update the baseline expectations.